Fred McCarthy (cartoonist): Career

 McCarthy began drawing a cartoon friar while a student there, at first for his own amusement, and then for posters and flyers.
 He named the short, freckled, and ever-cheerful (if sometimes naive) character "Brother Juniper" in 1942, after the historical Brother Juniper, a companion of St. Francis of Assisi.
 McCarthy later served as art director of Friar, a national Franciscan magazine, and this led to the Brother Juniper character coming to the attention of the Publishers Syndicate, a distributor of comic strips.

 The Brother Juniper strip was published from 1958 until 1989.
 Running in over 100 American newspapers as well as overseas, Brother Juniper was the only religious-themed comic ever syndicated in daily newspapers internationally.
 McCarthy also created two less-successful religious-themed strips, Sister Suzie about a teaching nun, and Brother Rufus.
 He published these under the pen name "Fred Francis".

 McCarthy, a Secular Franciscan from 1938, was ordained as a Catholic priest in 1945 but left the friars and the priesthood in the early 1960s.
 He remained active as a Franciscan, however, resuming his life as a Franciscan tertiary, in which he was active till the end of his life.
 He taught at a number of colleges and universities.

 Death

-McCarthy died on October 26, 2009, in Delray Beach, Florida, and was survived by his wife, Lilly.
+McCarthy died on October 26, 2009, in Delray Beach, Florida.
+He was survived by his wife, Lilly.